zkrising/Tachi/docs/docs/game-support/server-impl.md

 between the metrics of a score.

-For example, you shouldn't be able to submit a `PERFECT ULTIMATE CHAIN` if your score isn't 10 million - the two imply eachother!
+For example, you shouldn't be able to submit a `PERFECT ULTIMATE CHAIN` if your score isn't 10 million - the two imply each other!

 In this part of the server implementation, you may specify as many validation functions as you like.
 These assert relations between the fields on a score, and allow you